 Through the Geology Foundation, the Jackson School of Geosciences (JSG) is able to provide financial assistance to its students through funds established by individuals, foundations, and industrial or research organizations.
 Scholarships are currently awarded on the basis of academic standing and performance including, but not limited to, grade point average, progress towards degree, and hours completed.
-Additional scholarship opportunities that may be available to Jackson School while enrolled as geosciences majors include recruitment scholarships, field course financial assistance and an emergency loan program.
+Additional scholarship opportunities that may be available while enrolled in the Jackson School include recruitment scholarships, academic support scholarships and field course financial assistance.
 All students may also seek financial assistance through the University’s Office of Financial Aid.
 Additional information for all of the JSG Financial Assistance programs is available online.

 The mission of the Jackson School of Geosciences Student Services Office is to facilitate students' development and advancement in the Jackson School community and beyond.
 Services provided to all Jackson School majors and non-majors such as professional academic advising and career counseling are available to students year-round.

 The JSG Academic Advising office, located in the Holland Family Student Center serves the undergraduate students of the Jackson School by offering academic advising and guidance.
 Each undergraduate student is expected to meet with a JSG academic adviser at least once per semester to review his/her academic progress and prepare to register for the next semester.
 Information related to JSG academic programs and opportunities is frequently distributed to students via email which is considered an official form of communication by the University.
 Students are responsible for reading this information and taking the necessary actions in a timely manner.
 JSG Student Services staff is available to meet with students throughout the year to address any issues or questions they may have.

 Counseling and Referral Services

 The Jackson School of Geosciences Student Services office advises and counsels students about problems or concerns they have about their academic work or life in the school.
 In addition, University counseling services are available from the Counseling and Mental Health Center, the Telephone Counseling Service, the Sanger Learning Center, and University Health Services.
 These offices are described in General Information.